KrystalCoding/pizza-not-pizza/README.md

 [Back to top](#table-of-contents)

 ### Business Requirement 1: Data Visualization
->The first business requirement involves creating data visualizations to distinguish pizzas from non-pizzas.
+>The first business requirement involves creating data visualizations to determine if we can intuitively distinguish pizzas from non-pizzas.
 To address this requirement, we derived specific user stories, and each user story corresponds to a machine learning task.
 All these tasks have been manually tested and validated for functionality.
 They are as follows

 - **User Story 1**: As a client, I want to easily navigate through an interactive dashboard to visualize and comprehend the presented data.
     - This user story led to the development of a Streamlit-based dashboard with an intuitive navigation sidebar.